• Ticket Fines and Penalties in Nebraska

 • Violating any of the terms of your learner's permit

-Penalties for NB Commercial Drivers
+Penalties for NE Commercial Drivers

 CDL penalties carry heavy consequences.
 Not only can they affect your wallet, but also jeopardize your career.
 The Federal Motor Carrier Safety Administration (FMCSA) provides a detailed list of traffic violation penalties.